First responder recalls driving to NY to help after the attacks on Sept. 11 - NewsBreak

 “I started tearing up because I couldn’t find survivors.
 We would find people that were perished.
 But we couldn’t find survivors,” Singleton said of his tireless search for victims on 9-11.

+Later, Singleton volunteered with the Family Assistance Center in New York; a place where law enforcement convened, along with families who were searching for their loved ones.

-One of the survivors he met while there is a man named George who had lost dozens of friends and co-workers that day.
+One of the survivors he met while volunteering for the Family Assistance Center was a man named George.
+He had lost dozens of friends and co-workers that day, Singleton said, and had gone to the Family Assistance Center looking for information about them.

 “This is George,” Singleton said while pointing to a photo of his now lifelong friend.